Pointwise differentiability of higher order for sets: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Mario Santilli for reading part of the manuscript and for bringing a series of papers of Isakov to his attention, Dr.~S{\l}awomir Kolasi{\'n}ski for helping him to become acquainted with some of these results available only in Russian, and Dr.~Yangqin Fang for pointing him to \cite{MR1979936}.
+The author would like to thank Mario Santilli for reading part of the manuscript and for bringing a series of papers of Isakov to his attention, Dr~Sławomir Kolasiński for helping him to become acquainted with some of these results available only in Russian, and Dr~Yangqin Fang for pointing him to \cite{MR1979936}.
+The initial version of this paper (see \href{https://arxiv.org/abs/1603.08587v1}{\path{arXiv:1603.08587v1}}) was written while the author worked at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) and the University of Potsdam.